South Coast Walks & Historical Sites

 Personal Details Check

-You can apply for an e-visa for India between 30 days and 4 days prior to the date of arrival in India.
+You can apply for an e-visa for India between 30 days and 3 days prior to the date of arrival in India.
 The visa is double entry and will be valid for 30 days from date of arrival.
-The visa cost as of Aug 2019 is USD$25.
-However this price changes regularly without warning.
+The visa cost as of Mar 2023 was US$25.
+Please note this price changes regularly with no prior notice from the Indians.

 Please note it is very important to use the correct site as there are many websites that charge huge sums and offer the same service.